 real food right now

-Real Food Right Now and How to Cook it (#realfoodrightnow) is our weekly series on the ABCs and 123s of seasonal food.
+Real Food Right Now and How to Cook it (#realfoodrightnow) is our series on the ABCs and 123s of seasonal food.

 Beautiful fiddleheads are bright green, their tightly coiled heads delicately curled like the scroll of a violin.
 With a flavor slightly reminiscent of asparagus, but also nutty and pleasantly bitter, fiddleheads are a delicious reminder that the doldrums of winter are finally over.

 Arguably the most iconic of the spring veggies, asparagus has been celebrated for millennia.
 And it's tastier when grown locally!

 Cabbage - quite literally, the mother of all Brassicas - is hearty, healthy and delicious, and it keeps in your fridge for weeks.
 What could be better?